30+ Healthy Snacks for Teens (+ 85 Easy Snack Ideas List)

 High Energy Snacks (with protein)

-Most kids don’t need rehydration drinks or special shakes.
-Some sports drinks have significant sugar and protein shakes have more protein than most active children need.
+Teens who are active for more than an hour may need rehydration drinks to stay well-hydrated.
+Some sports drinks have a significant amount of sugar, however.
+Protein shakes have more protein than most active teens need.

-Here are some ideas for healthy food for active teens that have both carbs and protein and are more satisfying than an energy drink!
+Here are some food ideas for the active teen with both carbs and protein.
+They’re more satisfying than an energy drink!

-- Half a peanut butter sandwich & milk
+- Half a peanut butter sandwich and milk

 - Trail mix with nuts and dried fruit (skip the kind with candy)